Welcome to the University of Bath Gardening Club

 Go through the main doors of the East Building and in the atrium, at the welcome desk, committee members will answer any questions.

-You can treat your first visit as a taster or join there and then.
-Normally a one-off visit costs £6, This is discounted if you decide to become a member after the talk.
+A one-off visit costs £6.
+This is discounted from the membership fee of £20 if you decide to become a member after the talk.